-I purchased my Bar Crusher 610C in 2005 and have put about 200 hours on the 140 Suzuki four-stroke in that time.
+I purchased my Bar Crusher 610C (now 615C) in 2005 and have put about 200 hours on the 140 Suzuki four-stroke in that time.
 Every time I go out I still come home surprised at how easily it handles conditions when they get adverse.
 I almost look forward to some rough weather to make it a little more exciting.

 I fish the NE of Tasmania where quite strong see breezes are a regular occurrence meaning that runs home into 20 knots or so are the norm.
 Recently I was caught on the shelf 25 nautical miles SE of Eddystone Point when the 25 to 30 knots of Nor West which I had tried to leave behind caught up to us.
 This resulted in a two-hour run home mostly hard on the nose in a very short and steep sea with many of the waves having no backs.
 I still managed to maintain a speed of 10-15 knots into these conditions even though we were regularly airborne.
 My mate spent the trip still seated and very few landings caused us discomfort.
 We never felt threatened by the conditions even though they were far from pleasant.
 It is this confidence that has seen me fishing 20 nautical miles offshore on a regular basis and catching many more fish than in the past.